Skip to content

 Logfiles can be downloaded via the burger menu.

-They can also be found in %appdata%\LieberLieber\LemonTree\logs
+Alternatively they can also be found directly in %appdata%\LieberLieber\LemonTree\logs

 If you've discovered any irregularities, please don't hesitate to report an issue.
 Details can be found here: